Documentation

 6. Subsequent visits are served from the cookie — no re-payment on refresh.

-Readers without the extension see a teaser with a "Get Primer Pay" call-to-action linking to the Chrome Web Store.
+Readers without a compatible extension see a teaser with a prompt explaining how to access the content.

 Install